 To whom is the scheme open?

 The scheme is open to all new academic staff or academic staff who are taking on new roles.
-Staff may either be new to CIT or be switching to a new role.
+Staff may either be new to MTU or be switching to a new role.

 How long does the scheme last?